OCamlPro/owi/example/iso/README.md

        --no-value
            do not display a value for each symbol

+       -q, --quiet
+           Be quiet.
+Takes over -v and --verbosity.

        -s VAL, --solver=VAL (absent=Z3)
            SMT solver to use

        -u, --unsafe
            skip typechecking pass

+       -v, --verbose
+           Increase verbosity.
+Repeatable, but more than twice does not bring more.

+       --verbosity=LEVEL (absent=warning or OWI_VERBOSITY env)
+           Be more or less verbose.
+LEVEL must be one of quiet, error, warning, info or debug.
+Takes over -v.

        -w VAL, --workers=VAL (absent=n)
            number of workers for symbolic execution.
 Defaults to the number